alicedoe/wildfly_docker/readme.md

 * Mariadb container with a simple database and a user
 * Create a wildfly container with mariadb drivers and connect it to the database already created
-* Setup hibernate and use to create a simple CRUD
+* Setup Rest Api and one endpoint : http://ipadresswildflycontainer:8080/application/hello/toto
-* Next step : create a wiki to explain all steps i followed precisely

 ## License